 Molly Rhone says: “Winning this Award is not only good news for Mwai but for her country, Malawi, and netball in general.
 Mwai has excelled through hard work and dedication to netball and is really deserving.
 She is a great role model for young girls and I congratulate her most heartily.”

 The IWGA is an organisation recognised by the International Olympic Committee.
 Its principal aim is to develop the popularity of the sports governed by its 37 Member Federations, which includes the International Netball Federation, to improve their prominence through excellent sporting achievements, and to conserve all the traditional values of sport through The World Games, which take place every four years.
-The 10th World Games will be held in Wroclaw, Poland, from 20-30 July, 2017.
+The 10th World Games was held in Wroclaw, Poland, from 20-30 July, 2017.